HekmatTaherinejad95/SkolVIO/README.md

-# Visual Inertial Odometry using gtsam backend
+# Visual Inertial Odometry using gtsam